Mon 12 Sep 2022 Wed 14 Sep 2022 Society

 Prizes for the best oral presentations and best posters will be awarded at the course party on Tuesday evening.

-ICIS 2022 – Welcome Reception at the Isabella Stewart Gardner Museum
+ICIS 2022 – Welcome Reception at the Hotel Commonwealth

 ICIS 2022 – Course Dinner